-October 31 is better known as Halloween, but it marks the date over 500 years ago that Martin Luther, a Catholic priest, presenting his “Ninety-Five Theses.”
+October 31 is better known as Halloween, but it marks the date over 500 years ago that Martin Luther, a Catholic priest, presented his “Ninety-Five Theses.”
 It delineated his differences with the church, particularly on salvation by faith only and authority of Scripture alone, as well cataloging the corrupt practices of the Roman Catholic Church at the time.
 This “Reformation” created the Protestant movement.
 (Reformation leaders also included John Calvin, John Huss, John Knox, William Tyndale and John Wycliffe.)

 As a Protestant, I’m feeling a bit conflicted in the “celebration,” as I have much more in common with my Catholic friends in our love for Christ and his Church than I have differences .

 Roman Catholic, Eastern Orthodox and Protestant Christians share a common statement of faith—written well before the Catholic/Orthodox split in 1054 and the Reformation splinter in 1517.
 The Apostles’ Creed is first mentioned in 390 AD, although what we recite today was probably written in the 700s.

 I believe in Jesus Christ, his only Son, our Lord,

 He suffered under Pontius Pilate,

 The third day he rose again from the dead.

 and is seated at the right hand of God the Father almighty.